 The association encourages people to call with questions about their screening results.

-“Depression or anxiety can affect any family,” says Pam Gionfriddo, the association’s chief executive officer.
+“Depression or anxiety can affect any family,” says Pam Gionfriddo, the association’s former chief executive officer.
 “We want to help families understand they are not alone.
 Call 561-801-HELP (4357) to talk with someone who cares and who can match you with someone who can help.”

 Five signs your child may need counseling: